Osnova BM4 (UI)

 Return to Irkutsk by yourself on the public bus (your guide will provide instructions).
 Staying at Angara Hotel, 1 night (or downgrade to hostel dorm room).
 (B)

 Free day in Irkutsk to explore the city’s fabulous wooden architecture.
 Irkutsk is an important staging post on the Trans-Siberian Railway, and the city center is reasonably easy to navigate on foot.

 Hint: Pick up supplies for the four-night train journey.

-Afternoon transfer to the station for onward departure to Moscow on train #69 at 16:39.
-(B)
+Afternoon transfer to the station for onward departure to Moscow on train #69 a little after 4pm (B)

 On train – Siberia